BetweenWalls/Feather-PD2/README.md

 | 5 | High Strictness | Hides gold piles below 1500, magic normal/exceptional non-eth weapons, and most magic chests/shields
 | 6 | Maximum Strictness | Hides gold piles below 2000, super potions, nearly all regular plain items, and most regular/magic non-elite class items that don't match the character's class

 Nothing is hidden at character level 1 - items become hidden as the character levels up and progresses through the game.
 Many items aren't hidden at all until level 70-80 in Hell difficulty, for example.
-Rare/set/unique items are never hidden, and same is also true for all identified items of magic rarity or higher.
+Rare/set/unique items are never hidden, and the same is also true for all identified items of magic rarity or higher.

 For a more thorough breakdown of which items are hidden, see the filter file itself - only a handful of rules actually hide anything and they each include a short explanation of which items are included and when the rule applies.

 ### Installation
 This filter is included in the [launcher](https://github.com/Project-Diablo-2/LootFilters#project-diablo-2-loot-filters) - just click and play.
 I recommend using these settings: